basbaccarne/StoryButtons/README.md

   * Listens to incoming IDs and plays the associated audio file (and send back duration to the sending button).
   * These audiofiles are prerecorded and stored on an sd card (DFplayer mini).
   * The audio can be listened to through headphones.
-  * The listen hub has an enticing and stimulating design.

 ## Parts list
 | Part     | Link    | Cost   | Amount  |